-A perfect way to use up all that leftover holiday ham, this Creamy Ham and Pea Pasta is easy, comforting, and completely kid approved!
-Tossed in a garlic parmesan cream sauce and loaded with fresh or frozen peas, enjoy this 30 minute Ham and Pea Pasta Recipe anytime you need an easy and delicious dinner the whole family will love.
+This Creamy Ham and Pea Pasta Recipe is easy, comforting, and completely kid-approved!
+Tossed in a garlic parmesan cream sauce and loaded with fresh or frozen peas, enjoy this 30-minute pasta anytime you need an easy and delicious dinner the whole family will love.

 If there is one thing I love more than leftover turkey, it’s leftover holiday ham.
 Working wonders in all sorts of recipes from soups to sandwiches to pasta, just a little bit of this holiday favorite goes a long way.

-As a kid, my grandmother would take the leftover ham and create a tower of thinly sliced ham for sandwiches.
-Her ham sandwiches were always the same- two pieces of white Wonder Bread smeared with Miracle Whip, two slices of ham, iceberg lettuce, and a shake of salt and pepper.
+As a kid, my grandmother would take the leftover ham and create a tower of thinly sliced ham for sandwiches for the whole family.
+Her ham sandwiches were always the same- Wonder Bread smeared with Miracle Whip, two slices of ham, iceberg lettuce, and a shake of salt and pepper.

 They were the best.

-My mother always made soup- Split Pea Soup and Ham and Bean Soup- often freezing half the pot for later in the month.
-And some years, when my dad would decide to purchase an especially large ham, she would surprise us with our favorite Croissant Breakfast Sandwiches.
+My mother always made soup- split pea soup and ham and bean soup – often freezing half the pot for later in the month.
+And some years, when my dad would decide to purchase an especially large ham, he would surprise us with our favorite croissant breakfast sandwiches for dinner.

 - Pasta noodles (I used Ziti)